oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

 ## Summary

-You now know how to create interactive grid ,smart filters and Content row pages.
+You now know how to create interactive grid, smart filters and Content row pages.
 You may now **proceed to the next lab**.

 ## Acknowledgments

 - **Author** - Roopesh Thokala, Product Manager
 - **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024